WHAT IS ISO 45001?

 The new definitions of the terms ‘Risk’, ‘The Worker’, ‘The Workplace’ and ‘Hazard Identification’ may change for the following reasons:

 Risk.
-A universal definition of the term ‘Risk’ will be clarified in ISO 45001 as the meaning of this varies in some countries.
+A universal definition of the term ‘Risk’ is clarified in ISO 45001 as the meaning of this varies in some countries.
 The term ‘Hazard Identification’ is covered by the terms ‘risk identification and ‘risk control’ to ensure we encompass all potential hazards applicable to all industries and sectors.

 The worker.
 There are differences in the definition of this term and various legal constraints around this term in different countries – in the context of ISO 45001, ‘The Worker’ is defined as the person working under the control of the organization and includes subcontractors.

 The work place.
-There are questions amongst organizations regarding what is the workplace, is it your organization’s site?
+There are questions amongst organizations regarding what the workplace is, is it your organization’s site?

 SIGNIFICANT BUSINESS BENEFITS